-Attackers will usually try to threaten and scare the victim in an effort to make the victim read the email and download any attached files.
-The Trojan itself manages to get on a victim's machine through an Excel document that contains a macro programmed to download and start the execution of the banking Trojan.
+Attackers will usually try to threaten and scare the victim to make the victim read the email and download any attached files.
+Finally, the Trojan itself manages to get on a victim's machine through an Excel document that contains a macro programmed to download and start the execution of the banking Trojan.
 However, In some of the more recent campaigns, HTML attachments have been included in the emails.
 Programmed to download Microsoft Office documents, the use of HTML attachments helps to avoid detection by antivirus software.
 What’s more, In the very last distribution campaigns, the attackers have started utilizing eFax ploys, tricking victims into clicking on VBS extensions that contain the virus.

 TrickBot execution process

 The given example is an analysis of the executable file that was performed using the ANY.RUN malware hunting service.

 After the file was run, it immediately launched the command prompt with commands to stop and delete Windows Defender and turn off Windows Defender Real-time Protection using PowerShell.